Frequently Asked Questions

 AJRR encourages open discussions within each hospital to include all participating surgeons.
 In fact, if you need marketing and communications support to help promote your institution’s involvement with the Registry, we can help you.
 This includes internal communications with your surgeons and externally with your patients.
 A sample press release announcing participation, verbiage for your website or print communications, and an AJRR Participant Logo are all available in the AJRR User Group Network (Unet) Forum.

-Will other institutions be able to see my hospital’s data?
+Will other institutions be able to see my data?

-No. Only the Authorized User at your hospital will be able to view your data.
+No. Only the Authorized User and PROM Site Administrator at your institution will be able to view your data.
 However, de-identified data on the national level can be seen in the aggregate.

 Data and IT